arve0/master/thesis.md

 The stitching algorithm can be used with the python package microscopestitching [@seljebu_microscopestitching_2015], [@lst:microscopestitching] show an example of how to use it.

-Listing: Stitching images with the Python package *microscopestitching*.
+Listing: Stitching images with the Python package microscopestitching.

 ``` {#lst:microscopestitching .python}
 from microscopestitching import stitch